jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

     brew tap homebrew/versions

-Then, run the following in your commandline:
+Then, run the following in your command-line:

     brew tap homebrew/homebrew-php